AckerlyXu/heima/includes/storsimple-create-volume.md

    2. Under **iSCSI Initiator Name**, provide the iSCSI Qualified Name (IQN) of your Windows host.
 If you don't have the IQN, follow the steps in [Get the IQN of a Windows Server host](#storsimple-get-iqn.md).
    3. Under **Default backup for this volume?**, select the **Enable** check box.
 The default backup will create a policy that executes at 22:30 each day (device time) and creates a cloud snapshot of this volume.

+     > [!NOTE]
-     > [AZURE.NOTE] After the backup is enabled here, it cannot be reverted.
+     > After the backup is enabled here, it cannot be reverted.
 You will need to edit the volume to modify this setting.

      ![Add volume](./media/storsimple-create-volume/HCs_AddVolume2M-include.png)

 4. Click the check icon ![check icon](./media/storsimple-create-volume/HCS_CheckIcon-include.png).
 A volume will be created with the specified settings.